Woman removed from court for calling judge racist; gets community work on other charges

 Judge Dugald Matheson stood the case down and had Huirama taken into custody.

-Huirama was driving on Jones St at about 8.40pm on January 24 when she was stopped by police, giving them a fake name and date of birth when asked to identify herself.
+Huirama was driving on Jones St at about 8.40pm on January 24 when she was stopped by police, giving them a false name and date of birth when asked to identify herself.

 The constable involved caught on to Huirama's lies and advised her that it was an offence to provide incorrect identity details.